 I participated in science programs such as the Women and Science and Engineering Orientation and the Minority Undergraduate Research Experience Program.
 These programs taught me the importance of leadership and strong mentoring.
 I gained research experience, scientific knowledge, and confidence that I could pursue a science career.
 This inspired me to use my science background not only to include research but include help other scientists, especially underrepresented groups.

 I encourage everyone to find at least one mentor.
 If you are looking for science mentors check out research training programs, mentoring programs, and science organizations.
 There is a mentor for everyone.
 As a Gates Millennium Scholar (GMS) later I went on to become a mentor in the GMS program.
 Then when I entered graduate school I served on the Graduate Student Association to help first-year graduate students transition.

 I am passionate about helping the next generations of scientists.
-Science is challenging and fun, but rewarding.
-At times in the midst of progress I was faced with moments of negativity.
+STEM is challenging and fun, but rewarding.
+At times in the midst of progress, I was faced with moments of negativity.
 There were people who told me that I did not belong and that I would not achieve my goals.
 I did not let their negativity stop me.
 I’m sure most of us have experienced negativity or felt alone in science at one point.
 Don’t let that stop you.
 Keep moving forward, pave the way and soon there will be others like you in your career.

 There is room for everyone in science.
 I encourage you to check out my other blog posts and I wish you the best of luck in your science career!